 It also sought to compensate artisans, traders and other affected parties through a one-time payment, even if they didn’t own land in the area considered for acquisition.
 The bill was passed in August 2013 as “The Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013” and came into effect on 1 January 2014.

-The current BJP government introduced amendments to previous Act which have been opposed by all political parties, Not only the opposition parties but also other organization that traditionally supported Bharatiya Janta Party such as Mazdoor Sangh, Bhartiya Kisan Sangh and Akhil Bhartiya Vanvasi Kalyan Ashram have come heavily against the amendments proposed by the Narendra Modi lead NDA government including their ally Shiv Sena in the Rajya Sabha.
+The current BJP government introduced amendments to the previous Act which have been opposed by all political parties, Not only the opposition parties but also other organizations that traditionally supported Bharatiya Janta Party such as Mazdoor Sangh, Bhartiya Kisan Sangh and Akhil Bhartiya Vanvasi Kalyan Ashram have come heavily against the amendments proposed by the Narendra Modi led NDA government including their ally Shiv Sena in the Rajya Sabha.

 The Land Acquisition Act, 1894

 The Land Acquisition Act of 1894, allows the Indian Government to acquire the private land in the country.
 Under this Act, “Land Acquisition” means acquiring land for any public purpose by the government or its agency, as authorized by law, from the individual landowners after paying a fixed compensation in lieu of losses incurred by these landowners due to the surrendering of their land to the concerned government agencies.

 According to this Act, the state has the power to exercise its right of eminent domain wherein it is the ultimate owner of all the Land which it can acquire for public purposes after paying full compensation calculated on the basis of market value.
 Despite numerous amendments to the Act after independence, the two basic principles of land acquisition, that is, a).
 Public purposes and b).
 Compensation on Market Value remains unchanged.
 Although the Central Government determines the content of the law, there can be regional variations in the procedural matters.